matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Fundamentals of Testing/9 Independence of Testing.md

 ### Benefits
 * Likely to recognise different kind of failures compared to developers
-* Independent tester can verify, challenge or disprove assumptions made by stakeholders in specification and implementation
+* Independent tester can verify, challenge or disprove assumptions made by stakeholders in specification & implementation

 ### Risks
 * Isolation from the development team